xelatihy/yocto-gl/docs/yocto_gl.md

 }
 ~~~

-glTFid
+Id for glTF references.

 - Members:
-    - glTFid():      defaoult constructor to an invalid id
+    - glTFid():      Defaoult constructor to an invalid id.
-    - glTFid():      explicit conversion from integer
+    - glTFid():      Explicit conversion from integer.
-    - operator int():      explicit convcersion to integer
+    - operator int():      Explicit convcersion to integer.
-    - is_valid():      check if it is valid
+    - is_valid():      Check if it is valid.
-    - operator bool():      check if it is valid
+    - operator bool():      Check if it is valid.

 #### Struct glTFProperty